 After grabbing lunch – Banana Blossom does amazing Asian salads or head to 4 Pines Brewery for delicious craft beer and gourmet pub food – chill out on one of the many beaches around Manly: Shelly Beach and Fairlight Beach, which has an ocean pool, are two of my favorites.

-If you do decide to head back to the city early, head out the chic inner-city suburb of Surry Hills for dinner and drinks.
-For cheap and cheerful pub grub, you can’t go wrong with local institution The Forresters, or eat one of the best burgers you will ever eat at Chur Burger – a Kiwi burger chain.
+If you do decide to head back to the city early, head out to the chic inner-city suburb of Surry Hills for dinner and drinks.
+For cheap and cheerful pub grub, you can’t go wrong with local institutions Forrester’s or The Clock.

 Make sure to leave room for the famous gelato at Gelato Messina – which very well may be the best gelato you have ever tasted.